anamikarawat2305/JOB-APP/README.md

 # ABOUT

-This app help us to see all of those Tech Jobs which is posted in many website Like Upwork, Glassdoor, Indeed, LinkedIn in a single app with includes many other Features 🚀!!.
+It is a great React Native Job APP that collects all the information about job requirement from different sites and show in one place.
+This app help us to see all of those Tech Jobs which is posted in many website Like Upwork, Glassdoor, Indeed, LinkedIn in a single app and also includes many other interesting Features like:-
+- There is a SEARCH option to search a particular job.
+- You can do selection category wise such as full-time, part-time and contractor based.
+- There is 2 sections popular jobs and nearby jobs.
+- You can directly APPLY for the jobs and can see the about section , Qualification and Responsibilities in one APP.

+For using the app in your mobile phone you have to download EXPO GO from playstore and paste the below link 🚀!!.

 ## Expo Router Example